- Purchase the complete Expat Arrivals San Francisco Guide (PDF)

 As well as being close to the sea, residents of Sea Cliff live in close proximity to Lands End, which is part of the Golden Gate National Park.
 It is also close to a number of San Francisco’s top international schools.

-This is an immaculate residential suburb full of free-standing properties with a very Mediterranean feel to it.
+It is an immaculate residential suburb of free-standing properties, and it has a distinct Mediterranean feel.
 The properties are large and luxurious and generally come with impressive gardens and swimming pools.
 Rental properties are sought after in Sea Cliff, and expats may find it difficult to secure an apartment here, especially during the summer months.